 Select the perfect type of event

-What type of event should you host?
-To answer that, you must first turn to your customers.
+What kind of event should you host?
+The best way to answer this is by turning to your customers.
 Who do you cater to?
 What types of activities do they enjoy?
-Address these questions first to get a general idea of what type of event would work for your store.
+Address these questions first to get a general idea of what kind of event would work for your store.

 On top of that, here are other factors to consider when deciding on an in-store event:

-Historical information – Look to past in-store events that you’ve organized.
+Historical information – Look at previous in-store events that you’ve organized.
 Which ones were a hit and which ones didn’t gain much steam?
 Needless to say, you should stick to the types that proved to be successful.

 Don’t have a lot of experience hosting events?
 That’s ok.
 Take notes and treat it as a learning experience.
 Consider Flourish Boutique, an apparel store in Granger, IN.
 According to shop owner Vanessa Cooreman Smith, event-hosting for them was initially a trial and error process, and they had to throw a number of functions before figuring out what works for their store.

-“Now we have it down to a science,” says Smith, and today, Flourish Boutique is always on top of launching events that keep people coming back.
+“Now we have it down to a science,” says Vanessa, and today, Flourish Boutique is always on top of launching events that keep people coming back.